 “Rates have not changed for 20 years, yet the cost of living keeps going up.
 What was once a viable industry for families to survive in, has now become nearly impossible to sustain a career.”

-The Get Real on Rates campaign aims to:
+The 2019 Get Real on Rates committee is:

 • Win recognition of the real rates that crew are paid on Australian film and TV drama productions;

 • Include these market rates in an enforceable MPPA industry agreement with producers;

 • Win annual cost of living increases to stop the stagnation of crew rates.

 Over the past three years, crew have been campaigning for the industry to Get Real on Rates.

 More than 500 crew took selfies that were presented at a negotiating meeting with producers.
 Crew on productions across the country stood together in a National Day of Action to send a message that they were serious about change and would not give up on the issue (check out the photo gallery from the day).

 Over the last year crew have focused on building union strength to push the campaign forward.
 Thirteen productions have achieved a union majority crew so far.

 Negotiations with producers, through Screen Producers Australia, have re-started with a new proposal from producers on rates coupled with proposed cuts to conditions.